Make Good Espresso and Frothed Milk at Home

 1. First, grind the coffee to a granularity that makes an extraction run for (about) 20-25 seconds; not more or less.
 If you’re not sure, you should use a timer to calibrate your shots.
 Less than 20 seconds, and your espresso will be weak; more than 25 seconds, and it will become bitter.

-See also A Few Notes About Coffee
+See also A Few More Facts About Coffee

 Tamp espresso grounds just right